Ricky Bluthenthal, PhD

 Professor of Preventive Medicine

-Dr. Bluthenthal has written more than 95 articles in peer-reviewed scientific journals such as the American Journal of Public Health, Social Science & Medicine, The Lancet, Addiction, and Alcoholism: Clinical and Experimental Research, among others.
+Dr. Bluthenthal has authored or co-authored over 130 articles in peer-reviewed scientific journals such as the American Journal of Public Health, Social Science and Medicine, The Lancet, Addiction, and Alcoholism: Clinical and Experimental Research among others.